Stretch (rapper): Death

 In one theory, Stretch had robbed "a big drug dealer of over 10 bricks".
 Despite the "pressure on the street," he refused to return the over 10 kilograms of cocaine, and this is why "a hit was issued."
 In April 2007, via separate investigation into the murder of Jam Master Jay of Run-DMC, in his native Jamaica, Queens, federal prosecutors named Ronald "Tenad" Washington as a suspect in both murders.
+Washington would eventually be indicted for Jam Master Jay's murder in August 2020; Washington's trial would then begin in January 2024, and he, along with another defendant, would be convicted for Jam Master Jay's murder in February 2024.

 After Tupac's death in a drive-by shooting in Las Vegas, in September 1996, a Live Squad production, the track "Nothing to Lose," appeared on the first posthumous 2Pac album, released in 1997, R U Still Down?
 (Remember Me).
 Released in 1997, Greatest Hits has the cryptic "God Bless the Dead," dedicated to "Biggy Smallz," but not the famed Live Squad and onetime 2Pac associate Biggie Smalls who is otherwise called The Notorious B.I.G., and instead a Latino rapper who worked with one of 2Pac's main producers, Johnny J.

 In 1999, a promotional release for The Notorious B.I.G.'s posthumous album Born Again, has a Bad Boy remix of "House of Pain," featuring Stretch and 2Pac.
 Stretch's brother Majesty founded Grand Imperial Records jointly with rapper E-MoneyBags.
-He was killed in July 2001, allegedly by order of Kenneth "Supreme" McGriff, a suspect behind the murder of Jam Master Jay.
+He was killed in July 2001, allegedly by order of Kenneth "Supreme" McGriff, a suspect behind the murder of Jam Master Jay; McGriff would eventually be convicted for E-MoneyBags' murder and be sentenced to life imprisonment in February 2007.
 In 2001, Majesty released the Live Squad album that Tommy Boy Records had nixed, Game Of Survival.